space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Wolf Howls**: Vocalizations for communication within packs.
 - **Frog Calls**: Mating calls of frogs.
 - **Cricket Chirps**: Stridulation sounds of crickets.
+- **Dolphin Clicks**: Echolocation sounds used for communication and navigation.
+- **Elephant Trumpets**: Loud calls used to communicate over long distances.
+- **Bat Echolocation**: Ultrasonic sounds used for navigation and hunting.
+- **Whale Songs**: Complex vocalizations used for communication and mating.
+- **Lion Roars**: Loud vocalizations used to establish territory and communicate within prides.

 ### Chapter 10: Chemical Communication